 Salsa in Spanish just means “sauce,” and Mexican cuisine is chock full of many different kinds of table and cooking sauces.
 There is, of course, your basic simple chopped fresh salsa, which is known and loved in Mexican restaurants all over the world.
 Another option would be Tropical Mango Salsa—or how about some Cranberry Salsa at holiday time?

-Then, of course, there are the avocado sauces (the meaning of the word guacamole): simple basic guacamole, sriracha-mole, vegan black bean guacamole, and even tomatillo guacamole, which is a hybrid guacamole and salsa.
+Then, of course, there are the avocado sauces (the meaning of the word guacamole): simple basic guacamole, sriracha-mole, vegan black bean guacamole, and even tomatillo guacamole, which is hybrid guacamole and salsa.